Markovian Gaussian Process Variational Autoencoders: Additional Experimental and Implementation Details

+\textbf{Implementation Details:} MOGP is implemented using GPFlow \citep{matthews2017gpflow} within TensorFlow.
+SVGPVAE is again implemented in PyTorch with Functorch.
+MGPVAE is implemented with Objax within JAX.

 \paragraph{MOGP and SVGPVAE:} We stack time and space together in the dataset, and have inducing points over space-time jointly.
-During training, we use only 1 latent sample to compute the ELBO for SVGPVAE, a minibatch size of 40 and 20000 epochs over the entire dataset.
+During training, we use only 1 latent sample to compute the ELBO for SVGPVAE, a minibatch size of 40 and 200 epochs over the entire dataset (this gives roughly 20,000 gradient steps).
 We use an Adam optimizer learning rate of 1e-3.
+Similary for MOGP, we train over 20000 epochs of minibatches of size 40.

 \paragraph{MGPVAE:} We don't do any minibatching and directly use the entire training dataset, which is of dimension roughly 60-100-8.
 During training, we compute the ELBO with 20 latent samples and train over 20000 epochs.
 We use an Adam optimizer learning rate of 1e-3.